 Search All → Flights in Japan on Skyscanner.com

 I honestly didn’t know much about the Tokushima Prefecture before arriving, though, after four eventful days exploring the region, it by far exceeded my expectations!

 With many fun activities to do and attractions to see, Tokushima is well-worth adding to your Japan itinerary even if it is just for a few days.
 I guarantee you won’t regret it!

-If you have any questions at all about this Tokushima itinerary, please leave me a comment below and I will get back to you as soon as I can!
+If you have any questions at all about this Tokushima itinerary, please leave me a comment at the bottom of this post and I will get back to you as soon as I can.

 MAP OF TOKUSHIMA